 But thanks to streaming services, your kid never misses an episode.
 Shows like Steven Universe now have overarching stories that your kid can get lost in.
 Between seasons, your kid is anticipating what will happen next.
 They may make their own theories or rewatch the shows again and see if they missed any important plot details.
 There are other great cartoons that kids can enjoy, and here you can find out some of the best ones.

 You’d be quite surprised by how deep some of the modern cartoons have.
 Shows like Adventure Time may seem nonsensical at first but have some deep lore.

 As a kid, especially an outcast, it can be hard to find characters who relate to them.
 Many kids find solace in characters who they can identify with.
 Because of the mindfulness of mental health, many writers are creating characters who have mental struggles of their own, and this can help your child identify with them and be able to find a voice.

 If you or your child is having mental health problems, some healthy cartoon viewing may be able to help, but it’s no cure.
 You may need to seek the help of a counselor or a therapist.

 In cartoons, therapists are depicted as making you lie on a couch and you just rant to them.
 This is a bit of an outdated trope.
 Today, therapy is much more elaborate and goes above and beyond to give the people who need help the help they deserve.
-You can find therapy that can help you grow and therapy that can treat your mental health woes.
+With Betterhelp, You can find therapy that can help you grow and therapy that can treat your mental health woes.
 With online therapy, it’s much easier than ever for you to grow as a person.
 Happy watching!